 Once placed into the enclosures, all the captive Fraser’s went on a hunger strike; six were released after ten days because “they refused to eat and were considered poor risks.”
 Another six, despite being force-fed, died within 14-21 days.
 The remaining four managed to survive for 30-100 days (average 45 days).

 Curiously, the dolphins that had been held in the sea-pen along the Cebu shore became distressed by the fluctuating water levels due to the tidal changes.
 The few that were held in the above-ground, enclosed pool adapted far better due to the constant water depth and levels.
-Nonetheless, Ocean Park founders Douglas ‘Ted’ Hammond and Steven Leatherwood concluded that “the nervousness and general ‘fragility’ of this species probably makes it unsuitable for captivity.”
+Nonetheless, Ocean Park curator Douglas ‘Ted’ Hammond concluded that “the nervousness and general ‘fragility’ of this species probably makes it unsuitable for captivity.”

 Another Fraser’s (an adult female) was held at Okinawa Churaumi Aquarium for 20 days after it was rescued from being caught in a gill net on September 1, 1984.